ishita1805/DocPad/README.md

  `npm install`
  `npm start`

-PatientScreen -> Tests
+PatientScreen -> TODOD
+Tests
 - graphical progress of each test
 - number of tests done with date and result (list)

 Prescriptions -> TODO
-1. option to add new items to list in autocomplete inputs
+1. option to add new items to list - autocomplete inputs
-2. KeyValue Input - clear key on clicking on add button